radiolondra/Fabric-and-or-Node-Canvas-Issues/README.md

 ![noscale](https://user-images.githubusercontent.com/20070559/37830486-a2b93478-2ea2-11e8-90f5-86b2178767c1.png)

-In the browser version, using fabric 1.7.20 (so no nodeJS nor node-canvas, just javascript and HTML canvas), the PNG image is created with all the objects correctly scaled and positioned.
+In the client version of the code, using fabric 1.7.20 (so no nodeJS nor node-canvas, just javascript and HTML canvas), the PNG image is created with all the objects correctly scaled and positioned.

 Maybe I'm assuming/doing  something wrong.
 Maybe node-canvas does something differently or needs something.
 I don't know.